From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Compression

 \subsubsection{Multilingual Sentence Compression}

-Besides monolingual sentence compression, there have been a few attempts at multilingual~\cite{frederico2018multilingual} and cross-lingual sentence compression~\cite{aziz2012cross, duan2019contrastive}.
+Besides monolingual sentence compression, there have been a few attempts at multilingual~\cite{frederico2018multilingual} and cross-lingual sentence compression~\cite{aziz2012cross, duan2019contrastive, gasan2024multi, tollef2025cross}.
 In multilingual sentence compression, the goal is to generate compressed versions of a given sentence in two or more different languages, while in cross-lingual sentence compression, the target compression should be in a different language from the input sentence.
 A multilingual approach for both English and Portuguese was proposed in~\cite{frederico2018multilingual}, where multilingual representations were obtained by mapping monolingual embeddings into a common multilingual vector space.
-On the other hand, cross-lingual techniques work either by translating the output to the target language~\cite{aziz2012cross} or by performing zero-shot techniques without the need for annotated data~\cite{duan2019zero}.
-Even though the majority of monolingual works study the task for the English language, there is also literature for Chinese~\cite{xu2009parse, zhao2022simple, zi2021som, zhang2012research, zhang2013chinese}, Japanese~\cite{hasegawa2017japanese, hirao2009syntax, harashima2012flexible, oguro2002evaluation} and Portuguese~\cite{nobrega2020sentence, frederico2018multilingual} as well.
+On the other hand, cross-lingual techniques work either by translating the output to the target language~\cite{aziz2012cross, gasan2024multi}, jointly learning translation and compression from compressed parallel corpora~\cite{tollef2025cross}, or performing zero-shot techniques without the need for annotated data~\cite{duan2019zero}.
+Even though the majority of monolingual works study the task for the English language, there is also literature for Chinese~\cite{xu2009parse, zhao2022simple, zi2021som, zhang2012research, zhang2013chinese}, Japanese~\cite{hasegawa2017japanese, hirao2009syntax, harashima2012flexible, oguro2002evaluation}, Portuguese~\cite{nobrega2020sentence, frederico2018multilingual}, and Persian~\cite{tavakoli2025sentence} as well.